Content

 What is the Cause of KCS?

-- Autoimmune
+- Autoimmune disease

-- Congenital
+- Congenital defects

-- Idiopathic
+- Idiopathic causes

-- Viral Infections (e.g. Distemper)
+- Viral infections (e.g. Distemper)

-- Failure of the nervous supply to the tear glands
+- Nerve supply failure to tear glands

 - Tribrissen®